 Download here: Core FTP LE

-This FTP client is a tiny browser extension that fills a gap in Firefox's arsenal of online applications
+A tiny browser extension that fills a gap in Firefox's arsenal of applications

 FireFTP is a little different from the other FTP clients in this roundup because it isn't a standalone application.
 Instead it is a plugin for Firefox, bringing FTP functionality to Mozilla's web browser.
 This is a bog bonus if you are an existing Firefox user, but is it reason enough to switch browsers if your allegiances lie elsewhere?

 Although you might feel that using a browser extension as an FTP client would mean making compromises, FireFTP is on a par with all of the other tools in this roundup.
 The beauty of this particular FTP client is that it is cross-platform -- if you can install Firefox, you can install FireFTP.
 You can use it to manage multiple sites, and drag and drop support is present even though this is an extension.
 Importantly, there is SSL/TLS encryption and remote editing, as well as folder comparison for checking what changes you are yet to upload.